National Conservation Zoo

 Ruby leads the creation, restoration, management, and monitoring of 80 hectares of Chester Zoo’s estate, with a focus on native wildlife conservation.
 Her work directly supports the zoo’s commitment to managing 30% of its land for biodiversity by 2030.

 The Estate Biodiversity team oversees a diverse range of habitats across the wider estate, including woodlands, wildflower meadows, reedbeds, marshy grassland, and an extensive network of ponds and hedgerows.
+This involves coppicing, planting, hydrology management and hedge-laying, and year-round monitoring of habitat quality and wildlife populations.

 Areas of interest: nature reserve management, wildlife surveys, bird life, volunteering, practical conservation